 - MGGA supports legislation that retains the 100% bonus depreciation on all farm business assets.
 (Revised 2018)

-- MGGA supports the reinstatement of a 15% corporate tax rate for the first $50,000 in taxable income for C corps up to a maximum tax rate of 21%.
+- MGGA supports the reinstatement of a graduated corporate tax rate in taxable income for C corps up to a maximum tax rate of 21%.
 (Revised 2023)

 - MGGA supports the permanent reinstatement of a 100% deduction for farm meals for C corps.
 (Revised 2019)